AdobeDocs/workfront.en/help/workfront-basics/updating-work-items-and-viewing-updates/updates-tab-overview.md

 >
 >Replies added to system updates do not roll up to the parent object.
 Only direct replies on a child object and replies added to existing updates roll up to parent objects.

-For informatics about the object hierarchy in `Adobe Workfront`, see [Understand objects in Adobe Workfront](../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).
+For informatics about the object hierarchy in Adobe Workfront, see [Understand objects in Adobe Workfront](../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).

 ## Limitations of the Updates tab